mojaloop/finance-portal-ui/README.md

 ## Develop
 ### With Storybook
-[Storybook](https://storybook.js.org) has been integrated to aid UI-focused development efforts.
+[Storybook](https://storybook.js.org) has been integrated with this project.
 Storybook renders a single component in a browser environment with mocked data to accelerate UI development.
-Get started with
+Get started with the command below:
 ```bash
 npm run storybook
 ```
-to get started.

 ## TODO
 * Read a little more nginx documentation, consider creating a proper nginx config, because